Stream Processing with RabbitMQ

 In this section, we deploy the applications created earlier to the local machine, Cloud Foundry, and Kubernetes.

-), the flow of message is as follows:
+When you deploy these three applications (UsageDetailSender, UsageCostProcessor, and UsageCostLogger), the flow of message is as follows:

-source application's output is connected to the UsageCostProcessor
+UsageDetailSender -> UsageCostProcessor -> UsageCostLoggerThe UsageDetailSender source application's output is connected to the UsageCostProcessor processor application's input.

-application's output is connected to the UsageCostLogger
+The UsageCostProcessor application's output is connected to the UsageCostLogger sink application's input.

-binder binds the applications' output and input boundaries into the corresponding exchanges and queues at RabbitMQ message broker.
+When these applications run, the RabbitMQ binder binds the applications' output and input boundaries into the corresponding exchanges and queues at RabbitMQ message broker.

 Local